danpeig/freecommander_total7zip_installer/README.md

 * **Script was blocked because it was not signed:** Right click on the script file, select properties and 'unblock'.
 * **Optional admin rights:** Are required to modify installed versions of FreeCommander.
 If you are using the portable version, you don't need admin rights.
 In this case, delete the "Self-elevate" portion of the script and run again.
 * **Can't find FreeCommander path:** Depending on your system language settings, the input prompt for a custom install path will not work.
 In this case, edit the script file and add the paths manually.
 Required fields:  `defaultInstallPath64` or `defaultInstallPath32` and `defaultConfigPath`.
-* **Unable to load 7-zip DLL:** This can happen when the 7-ZIP downloaded files are not trusted by Windows.
+* **Unable to load/find 7-zip DLL:** This can happen when the 7-ZIP downloaded files are not trusted by Windows.
 From the plugin installation folder, check the properties of all DLL and EXE files to ensure they are "unblocked".

 ## FAQ
 * **Why did you disabled the built-in plugins?** 7-Zip library is offers more configuration options and is compatible with more file types.
 I disabled the standard plugins to keep a consistent user experience among different packagers.